sitegeist/conventional/README.md

 ```

 ## Installation with ddev and CPU

 For the usage in an apple environment with M1 CPU or other installation issues add these packages to your .ddev/config.yaml

 * webimage_extra_packages: [python-dev, build-essential]

-In case you manually added the conventional package to your package.json and you might want to do a 'yarn install' or 'npm install' use this flags for when you got node issues
+In case you manually added the conventional package to your package.json and you might want to do a 'yarn install' or 'npm install' use this flags for when you got issues with node-sass

 * CXXFLAGS="--std=c++17" yarn install --network-concurrency 1
 * CXXFLAGS="--std=c++17" npm install --network-concurrency 1